What is a data management system and why does your business need it?

 Data warehouses

 A data warehouse is essentially a consolidated data store designed to support business intelligence functions such as reporting and analytics.
 It often includes a large amount of historical data from a variety of sources, including enterprise and transactional applications such as those used by point-of-sale systems.
+Utilizing data warehouse tools helps streamline the integration, management, and querying of this data, ensuring more efficient and accurate insights.

 Data lakes

 A data lake is a system designed to store unstructured, semi-structured, and structured data.
 It serves as a way to organize large volumes of diverse data from a variety of sources.
 They are especially useful for businesses that want to engage in extensive data exploration and discovery.
+Tools like Hevo Data help streamline the process of integrating and managing this diverse data from multiple sources efficiently.

 Big Data Management Systems